How To Become a House-sitter

 This is your basic hotel booking site with large amounts of inventory all over the world.
 What I like is that they also include some hostels, which gives many cheaper options.
 [Read more…] about The Best Way to Book Hotels Around the World

-After having breakfast in the Emirates first class lounge (included with the flight), my wife and I both boarded the luxurious aircraft for a 17-hour trans-Atlantic flight.
-It’s a long haul flying over the Middle East, Europe, the Atlantic ocean, and most of the US in one jaunt but it was made all the better by sitting in pure luxury.
+After a couple of days of exploring Dubai, we woke up for an early breakfast in the Emirates first-class lounge (included with the flight), my wife and I both boarded the luxurious aircraft for a 17-hour trans-Atlantic flight.
+It’s a long haul flying over the Middle East, Europe, the Atlantic Ocean, and most of the US in one jaunt but it was made all the better by sitting in pure luxury.

 Although the lounge was nothing short of spectacular, the fun really began when I was shown to my private suite.
 It was very flashy with wood and gold trimming surrounding the interior, which fits perfectly with the Emirates style.
 After settling into my extremely spacious suite, I began to look around at all the amenities and gadgets I had within reach; My own little electronically controlled min-bar that could be hidden when unwanted, a vanity mirror, high quality creams and lotions, a writing kit, and best of all; a 27 inch flat-screen TV.
 27 inches!
 Incredible.